toastdriven/nutoastdriven/posts/2023/11/10/falling-in-love-with-preact.md

 ## Conclusion

-I'm old enough now, & experienced enough as an open-source author, that I think virtrol towards any software is pointless & detrimental.
-I'm not calling out React, nor saying _"it's bad lol"_.
-I'm almost certainly going to use React & other libraries more in the future, without public complaint/hate.

-But variety is the spice of life, and I'd rather spend my time singing the praises of things I like.
-And I really like Preact, having built a couple smaller projects with it.
+_Updated:_ I've really been enjoying Preact, having built several smaller projects with it.
+I really love the:

+* The familliarity of React-like syntax,
+* the small footprint,
+* the ease of getting started,
+* ...and the option of using HTM

-My take is that I'd encourage you to give it a try.
+I'd encourage you to give it a try.
 You can literally start from a single `.html` file in an editor (feel free to use the above as a starting point), which is fantastic for experimentation.

 Happy Javascript-ing!

+### Changelog:

+* **2023-11-11:** Revised conclusion & added a note to the introduction.
+Thanks to [xian](http://mintchaos.com/) for suggesting the edits & proof-reading.
+* **2023-11-10:** Initial post.